MicrosoftDocs/security/security-docs/engineering/Cryptographic-Recommendations.md

 - [Ciphertext Stealing (CTS)](https://wikipedia.org/wiki/Ciphertext_stealing)
 - [XEX-Based Tweaked-Codebook with Ciphertext Stealing (XTS)](https://wikipedia.org/wiki/Disk_encryption_theory#XEX-based_tweaked-codebook_mode_with_ciphertext_stealing_.28XTS.29)

 Some other cipher modes like those that follow have implementation pitfalls that make them more likely to be used incorrectly.
-In particular, the Electronic Code Book (ECB) mode of operation should be avoided.
+In particular, the Electronic Code Book (ECB) mode of operation must be avoided.
 Reusing the same initialization vector (IV) with block ciphers in "streaming ciphers modes" such as CTR might cause encrypted data to be revealed.
 Extra security review is recommended if any of the below modes are used:

 - Output Feedback (OFB)
 - Cipher Feedback (CFB)